 It keeps us from throwing away anything, in case we need it.
 So, we stockpile canned goods and clothing and towels.
 We are afraid if we throw anything away, we might need it, so we stuff our closets and drawers and pantries with items we probably don’t even need.
 Like that ancient can of Mince Meat Pie Filling.
 A need for always being prepared is part of perfection’s game.
 Because, as we know, nothing in life is certain except death and taxes.

-Looking back at her life, of course I see where she was compelled to stock up on canned goods and material.
+As an adult and life coach now, looking back at her life, of course I see where she was compelled to stock up on canned goods and material.
 She was one of nineteen children and then raised four children in the midst of The Depression.
 I also understand why she tried to make her world perfect so that she would feel safe and supported.
 I saw how she filled her home with things so that she would be seen as acceptable and loveable.

-I saw my grandmother as perfect and I loved her exactly as she was.
+My grandmother as perfect and I loved her exactly as she was.
 She didn’t need to do anything to earn my love or prove to me that she made valuable contributions to the world.
 She didn’t need a closet full of material to prove that to me.